Darwin - My Ancestor

 Writer and poet Ruth Padel investigates her great great grandfather Charles Darwin

-Writer and poet Ruth Padel investigates the qualities of her great great grandfather Charles Darwin and attempts to discover the man behind the science.
+Ruth Padel goes in search of her great great grandfather Charles Darwin to uncover the man behind the science.

 Writer and poet Ruth Padel investigates her great great grandfather Charles Darwin